estruyf/vscode-hide-comments/README.md

 - `hideComments.color`: Defines the color for hiding the comments.
 Default: `#00000000`.
 - `hideComments.defaultEnabled`: Define if you want to enable or disable the extension on startup of Visual Studio Code.
 Default: `false`.
 - `hideComments.cleanStart`: Define if you want to start each instance by showing the comments in your files.
 Default: `true`.
+- `hideComments.foldOnHide`: Define if you want to fold the comment blocks when hiding comments.
+Default: `true`.
 - `hideComments.regex`: Specify the regular expression to use to hide additional lines.
 Default: `null`.

 ## Commands